 Before the US Supreme Court’s decision in the case of Diamond v.
 Chakrabarty, Patent protection was not granted to microorganisms as product claims, but only to the process claims in which microorganisms were used as a medium in inventions.

 Article 27(3)(b) of the TRIPS 1994, further established that microorganisms and non-biological and microbiological processes are patentable by stating that, “Members may also exclude from patentability, plants and animals other than micro-organisms, and essentially biological processes for the production of plants or animals other than non-biological and microbiological processes.”

-‘Microorganisms per’ se can be patented, however, it should be noted that a patent is not granted for a discovery rather for an invention which is novel, non-obvious, useful and capable of industrial application.
-Therefore, a patent can only be granted for a micro-organism, when there’s a human intervention to create a new, non-obvious and useful microorganism by way of genetic modification/engineering, cell fusion, gene therapy or other micro-biological or non-biological techniques.[v]
+‘Microorganisms per se can be patented, however, it should be noted that a patent is not granted for discovery rather for an invention which is novel, non-obvious, useful, and capable of industrial application.
+Therefore, a patent can only be granted for a micro-organism, when there’s a human intervention to create a new, non-obvious, and useful microorganism by way of genetic modification/engineering, cell fusion, gene therapy, or other micro-biological or non-biological techniques.

-Further, since the disclosure of details in written description w.r.t., inventions involving micro-organisms is not possible, the Budapest Treaty provides for a mechanism to deposit microorganism with any “international Depository Authority” for the purpose of patent procedure of national patent office of all the contracting states.
+Further, since the disclosure of details in written description w.r.t., inventions involving micro-organisms is not possible, the Budapest Treaty provides for a mechanism to deposit microorganisms with any “international Depository Authority” for the purpose of patent procedure of national patent office of all the contracting states.

 The Indian Scenario